Super Rugby Reformatted (2020/2021)

 Super Rugby AU (Australia)

-Rugby Australia confirmed its plans in May to proceed with a domestic competition as part of SANZAAR’s solution for the remainder of the Super Rugby season.
+Rugby Australia confirmed its domestic competition as part of SANZAAR’s solution for the remainder of the Super Rugby season.
 The remodelled domestic competition had a planned start date of early July.

 Rugby Australia confirmed that the Western Force had officially signed on to join the four Australian Super Rugby teams in an Australia-based competition to be known as Vodafone Super Rugby AU.
 Due to travel restrictions the Sunwolves (part of the Australian Conference) were unable to compete in the tournament.